talhaguy/electron-pomodoro/ng-fe-pomodoro/README.md

 # NgFePomodoro

-This is the front end of the app.
+This is the front end package of the app.

 ## Development server